secretlycarl/onboarderr/README.md

   > **Note:** On Windows, you may need to allow Docker Desktop access to your drives (Docker Desktop > Settings > Resources > File Sharing).

+### Port Used
+It runs on port `10000` by default.
+You can change this near the top of `app.py`.

+If you change the port, you must also update `compose.yml` to use the same one.

 <!-- NOTES

 Not sure this is needed anymore, docker compose is quicker and this takes up too much readme space